carbonetes/kubectl-carbonetes-scan/README.md

 This plugin provides comprehensive container analysis and policy evaluation as a fully managed service.
-Carbonetes analyzes your container images for native code vulnerabilities, software composition analysis (SCA), license types, secrets, and bill of materials.
+Carbonetes analyzes your container images for native code vulnerabilities, software composition analysis (SCA), license types, malware, secrets, and bill of materials.

 Usage:
     kubectl carbonetes-scan [flags]